 Yea, I’m sorry to all my lactation consultant friends.
 I just don’t buy this one after becoming a mother.
 My baby knew full well the difference between a nipple on a human breast with warm milk flowing from it, and a rubber nipple that satisfied her desire to suck, but certainly not her hunger.
 Babies are born with a suck reflex.
 For some the desire is stronger than others, and I got one of those kiddos.
 I realized within 24 hours if I didn’t introduce a pacifier, she was going to turn to either me, or her thumb.
 Envisioning raw meat nipples, or my future preteen still sucking her thumb in secret (do you know how hard that habit is to break?!?!?), I decided she was getting a pacifier.
 She didn’t take to it immediately.
 I put that pacifier on my finger and just kept putting it in her mouth.
 It took less than a day for her to learn how to take it.
 On the backend, it only took a couple of days after we took scissors to her pacifier to break the habit.
 So much easier than breaking a thumb sucking habit.

 If you are anything like me, and read way too many articles, blogs, and books while pregnant, you likely read that research has indicated that pacifier usage decreases the risk of SIDS.
 Since we still do not have a definitive cause of SIDS, we cannot know the ideal way to prevent it.
 However we do have some data on how to decrease the risk.
-I’m also going to venture that if you also know that breastfeeding reduces the risk as well.
+I’m also going to venture that you also know that breastfeeding reduces the risk as well.

 3. Feed your baby on demand and your supply will balance out to meet the baby’s needs.

 If you have read this post, you know that a baby’s appetite will wax/wane with growth spurts.
 In typical fashion, Little Bit cluster fed all night her second day in the world.
 This frustrated a particularly annoying CNA.
 She couldn’t chart each feeding as a specific number of minutes.
 I couldn’t have cared less.
 The beauty of what was biologically happening that night amazed me.
 I had a nursing cover that Little Bit loved to sleep under.
 It was dark and warm, and she loved to snuggle under it.
 That night, she spent hours latching on and off.
 Nursing a few minutes at a time, but mostly suckling on a dry breast.
 Then dozing on my chest.
 We did this for more than 12 hours.
-Shhh…don’t tell that annoying CNA that I actually dozed too while holding my baby.
+Shhh…don’t tell that annoying CNA that I actually dozed while holding my baby.
 I had not taken the prescription pain medication, so I wasn’t concerned.
 Within 24 hours of this night of cluster feeding, my milk came in.
 It came in with a vengeance.
 Anyone who has experienced engorgement knows what I mean!

 I knew that Little Bit was born with a tummy too small to handle more than a few drops of clostrum.
 But in a few days her tummy would grow and she would need more milk.
 By allowing her to spend the night on my chest, latching on and off a dry breast, she was telling my body that it was time to start making more milk.
 Mamas, we are not an a can of formula.
 We can’t just have more milk on immediate demand.
 Our bodies need to go through our own biological process to ramp up milk production.
 Dry breast suckling is what initiates this hormonally.

 My milk came in and I was engorged.
-I had learned it is best to let the baby eat what baby desires, even if the breast isn’t empty, and let it be.
+I had learned in school that it is best to let the baby eat what baby desires, even if the breast isn’t empty, and let it be.
 The leftover milk in the breast will signal mothers’s body to cut back on milk production.
 All of this sounded well and good in a textbook.
 Nobody tells you that this will cause you to leak milk constantly and so heavily that you contemplate using those massive maxi pads to line your bra.
 Or that using this method, HURTS!
 I mean come on, your nipples are raw, each latch makes your toes curl, let’s just add engorgement on top of it.
 Nope, just nope.
 I used a pump to alleviate my pain.

 Just like it takes a couple of days for milk supply to ramp up, it will take a few days for it to slow down when the growth spurt subsides.
 This is a cycle that continued throughout my entire breastfeeding experience.
 Yes, it became less dramatic when Little Bit started eating food.
 She tended towards using table food to satisfy her increased appetite associated with growth spurts.
 However, she could have just easily been a kid that chose not to eat as much solid food, and the cycle would have continued longer.